 CPIA conducts an open call for expressions of interest for nominations.
 Either individuals or companies can self-nominate or they are nominated by others.
-An external awards committee reviews all submissions, evaluates their merits and determines whether or not the nominee meets the award criteria before declaring them a winner.
-Winners will be notified by CPIA week of August 8, 2016.
+An external awards committee reviews all submissions evaluates their merits and determines whether or not the nominee meets the award criteria before declaring them a winner.
+Winners will be notified by CPIA in August 2017.

 CPIA Award Winner Benefits